-Beginning this fall, the University of Arkansas-Fort Smith is taking another step toward increasing retention and graduation of students – an initiative outlined in its latest strategic plan – through a fast-track completion program in the Department of World Languages.
+The University of Arkansas-Fort Smith is taking another step toward increasing retention and graduation of students – an initiative outlined in its latest strategic plan – through a fast-track completion program in the Department of World Languages.

 Students seeking a Bachelor of Arts degree in Spanish may now earn up to 15 credit hours – the equivalent of a full semester of college– via two proficiency tests through the American Council on the Teaching of Foreign Language (ACTFL), which includes writing proficiency (WPT) and oral proficiency (OPIc) tests.
 Successful completion of the two tests with the required minimum scores will provide students the opportunity to ‘fast-track’ completion of the B.A. in Spanish degree.
 This ‘fast-track’ program will allow qualified students the opportunity to complete the degree program in seven semesters.

 “We anticipate tremendous interest in this option,” said Dr. Mary Sobhani, head of the Department of World Languages, “When one of our faculty, Dr. Ana María Romo Blas, first introduced the idea of a fast-track option for the B.A. degree, we immediately understood the potential it represented for students majoring in Spanish.”

 This pathway is best suited for the native Spanish speaker or those with advanced Spanish language skills, according to Sobhani.
 “By finding effective ways to reduce the time to degree completion without sacrificing quality, we help our Spanish majors save both time and money, and to pursue their career goals more efficiently,” Sobhani said.
 “It’s a win-win for everyone.”